 How to Organise Your Invoices

 Now, this is where it all gets a bit subjective.
 As far as I’m aware, most people go with the default setting when sending invoices, which is to just number them in ascending chronological order.
 So the first invoice you’d send out would be ‘001’ and the seventieth would be ‘070’.
-Some people choose to distinguish their invoices with letters at the beginning, to indicate different clients — so, for instance, ‘UW001’ would be the first invoice you’d send to me at Untamed Writing.
-(Troubles arise when you encounter two companies with the same initials.
-Not real troubles, mind — just the annoying kind.)
+Some people choose to distinguish their invoices with letters at the beginning, to indicate different clients – so, for instance, ‘UW001’ would be the first invoice you’d send to me at Untamed Writing.
+Personally I just use straight numbers, and I include five digits so I’ll never ever have to start over.

 How to Keep Track of Invoices

 The final thing you need to know about invoices is how to keep track of them.
 You need to know who’s paid you, how much, who stills owes you, and when things are overdue so you can start pestering your clients for money.
 If you sign up for an accounting program like FreeAgent, you won’t need to worry about this – everything will automatically be kept organised.
 You’ll know at a glance who owes you what, and you can mark invoices as paid as they come in.

 But if you’re not at the point where you can afford invoicing software yet, what do you do?
 Aside from the fact that you need to know who to chase for money, you also need to keep track of how much you’ve earned for bookkeeping and tax purposes.
 Things could get very messy around tax season otherwise.